Approaching Loved Ones About Hearing Loss

 • Point out that everyday scenarios such as crossing the road may be more difficult or even dangerous with not being able to hear so well.

 • Explain the importance of treating hearing loss.
 Some people become socially withdrawn and may avoid going out due to difficulties carrying out conversations with others in challenging listening situations.
-Just like exercise, hearing keeps your brain energized, therefore it is important to support a friend or family member overcome personal obstacles related to hearing loss.
+Just like exercise, hearing keeps your brain energised, therefore it is important to support a friend or family member overcome personal obstacles related to hearing loss.

 • A first step, could be taking an online hearing check which will highlight any issues and can be used as a stepping stone before seeing a specialist.